Search for projects by name

 Only the whitelisted proposers can publish state roots on L1, so in the event of failure the withdrawals are frozen.

-As a fork of Polygon PoS, state updates are supposed to be settled if signed by at least 2/3+1 of the Shibarium validators stake, without checking whether the state transition is valid.
-Since some contracts are not verified, it is not possible to verify the exact mechanism.
+As a fork of Polygon PoS, state updates are settled if signed by at least 2/3+1 of the Shibarium validators stake, without checking whether the state transition is valid.
+The validator set is gated by a whitelist, which is not public.

 Users can be censored if validators on Shibarium decide to not mint tokens after observing an event on Ethereum.